remerge/remerge.github.io/src/reporting.md

 ## Response Fields
-The response returns a JSON object containing an results array.
+The response returns a JSON object containing an results array and an element count.
 Each array element consists of the following fields:

 name | content | examples
 :------------ | :------------- | :------------